-One of the College's most noted dual enrollment programs is LEAP (Learn.
-Engage.
-Aspire.
-Progress.).
-LEAP permits high school students to earn credits toward a degree by enrolling in a maximum of 18 HCCC credits per academic year.
+One of the College's most noted dual enrollment programs is the Early College at HCCC Program.
+The Early College Program permits high school students to earn credits toward a degree by enrolling in a maximum of 18 HCCC credits per academic year.
 The courses may be offered during and after the school day at the high school or at any of the College campuses.
 High school students can be integrated in the normal course offerings or special sections can be created for the program.

-LEAP High School Partners:
+Early College at HCCC High School Partners: